 Pick TikTok if:

-Your target audience includes Gen Z or younger millennials, you create engaging video content (tutorials, skits, behind-the-scenes clips), and prioritize reach or brand awareness.
-TikTok delivers high engagement and shareability that spreads brand messages widely.
-Organic videos can achieve substantial reach with modest ad budgets when content resonates.
+Your core audience demographics include Gen Z or younger Millennials.
+You create engaging video content such as tutorials, skits, or behind-the-scenes clips.
+TikTok offers viral reach, high engagement, and shareability that amplifies brand visibility.
+Organic TikTok videos often achieve massive reach with modest ad spend when authentic content resonates with user interests.

 Pick Instagram if: